samyk/evercookie/README.md

 mechanisms, evercookie aggressively re-creates it in each mechanism as long as one is still intact.

-If the LSO mechanism is available, Evercookie may even propagate cookies between different browsers on the same client machine!
+If the Flash LSO, Silverlight or Java mechanism is available, Evercookie can even propagate cookies between different browsers on the same client machine!

 By [Samy Kamkar](http://samy.pl), with awesome [contributions from others](https://github.com/samyk/evercookie/graphs/contributors)